ZhongshuHou/Audio-Visual-Speech-Enhancement-Demo/README.md

 # Audio-Visual-Speech-Enhancement-Demo
-This is a demo page of current ongoing audio-visual speech enhancement (pSE) project.
+This is a demo page of current ongoing audio-visual speech enhancement (AVSE) project.
 The visual information of lip movements is utilized to extract the target speech.

 Region of interest of lip movements